How to Remove the Home Folder from Windows 11 File Explorer

 regeditand press Enter. - If a security prompt appears, click Yes.
 This step requires admin privileges.

-Here is a helpful guide if you want more details: How to Open Windows Registry.
+Consult this helpful guide for more details: How to Open Windows Registry.

 Step 2Find the Explorer Folder